-Table 10 presents state estimation performance in the form of estimation errors and 1- σ uncertainties from SEDF, averaged across the final simulated orbit.
-The table also provides mean AOT measurement errors and SEDF bearing angle noise.
+Table 10 presents state estimation performance in the form of estimation errors and $1-\sigma$ uncertainties from SEDF, averaged across the final simulated orbit.
+The table also provides mean AOT measurement errors from target ROI centroiding and SEDF bearing angle noise provided to the filter.